List of Detroit Lions broadcasters: Preseason

 As of 2015, WJBK is the flagship station.
 The announcers are Jason Benetti, TJ Lang with color commentary, and Tori Petry with sideline reports.
 The late Fred McLeod was once a play-by-play TV broadcaster on Lions pre-season.

 Regular season

 Regular season games are broadcast regionally on FOX, except when the Lions play an AFC team in Detroit, in which case the game airs regionally on CBS.
-The annual Thanksgiving Day game in Detroit is televised nationally on either Fox or CBS, depending on who the visiting team is.
+The annual Thanksgiving Day game in Detroit is televised nationally on either Fox or CBS, depending on the year.

 The Lions' official regular season show of record is Lions GameDay Live with Dan Miller hosting.

 For regular season games vs. NFC opponents when Fox doesn't have a double header, WJBK produces a live postgame show.

 For Thursday Night Football and NFL Network games, WJBK is the local broadcaster of record.
 For Monday Night Football, WXYZ is the authorised broadcaster unless they decline, which WJBK has often broadcast Monday games when WXYZ declines.